The Pond Planet Koi Carp Keeping Guide

 Koi carp are hardy in the UK climate and survive just fine over winter, even in a frozen pond.
 If your pond surface freezes over, your koi carp will simply enter a form of hibernation until it thaws — However it can be beneficial to add a floating heater/de-icer, which creates a hole in the surface of the ice to allow for adequate gas exchange.

 Air temperature can naturally rise and fall with the day and season, but water temperature doesn’t move quite so easily.
 As a result, you won’t have to worry too much about the safety of your koi carp.
+Find out more about proper winter care for your fish pond in our extensive guide available.

-Choose the right filter
+Choose the Right Filter

 There are many good pond filters out there to help you keep healthy koi carp.
 The trick is getting the right one for your pond.